espiox/jts16_complete/README.md

 - No ROM files are included.
 - I'm not associated with Jotego, aside from being a Patreon supporter.
 - **Please do not report issues with this complete core to Jotego.** If there's an issue, please test the issue with the original cores first.
 If it's specific to the complete core, [create an issue here](https://github.com/espiox/openfpga-combo-cores/issues).
-- Thanks to @dyreschlock for the great custom platform art featured above!
+- Thanks to [Dyreschlock](https://github.com/dyreschlock) for the great custom platform art featured above!
 Check out his [Github repo](https://github.com/dyreschlock/pocket-platform-images) for platform art and metadata for other Pocket cores!

 ## How to Combine Cores